 Guanyin Pavilion Introduction

-Located on the top of a mountain behind Pinglin Junior High School, this place was originally the site of a shrine during the Japanese colonial period and was later transformed into the Guanyin Pavilion.
-There is a trail leading up to it, and the Guanyin Pavilion stands 40 feet tall on a circular plaza with a diameter of 21 meters, where the statue of Guanyin is situated in the center of the plaza.
-The statue, including the lotus pedestal, is about 11 meters tall and faces southward towards the rolling mountains, symbolizing the long-lasting prosperity of the local people.
-It is not only a landmark in Pinglin but also the tallest bronze Guanyin statue in northern Taiwan.
-Following the trail down from the Guanyin Pavilion, it faces the "Siyuan Pavilion" and watches over the local tea-growing community.
-Since visitors have come to this place, they might as well take some time to exercise and enjoy the view, which includes the North Yi Highway and the Xueshan Tunnel!
+Located on the top of the mountain behind Pinglin Junior High School, this place was originally the site of a shrine during the Japanese colonial period, which was later transformed into Guanyin Terrace.
+There is a trail leading up to it, and Guanyin Terrace stands 40 feet high, in a circular landscape plaza with a diameter of 21 meters.
+The statue of Guanyin is situated in the center of the plaza, with a lotus base approximately 11 meters high, facing south towards the layers of mountains, symbolizing the long-standing heritage of the local people.
+It is not only a landmark of Pinglin but also the tallest bronze Guanyin statue in northern Taiwan.
+Following the trail from Guanyin Terrace down the mountain, it faces "Siyuan Terrace," which is in distant view of the Tea Town Mazu, providing protection for the tea farmers.
+Since tourists have already come here, it's a good idea to walk a bit more for some exercise, and from this location, you can also see the Northern Yi Highway and the Xueshan Tunnel with a fantastic view!